Battle of Bayonne: Operations

 A week after the Battle of the Nive ended on 14 December 1813, heavy rains began in the region around Bayonne.
 Although the outposts of each army around Bayonne were in close proximity to one another, neither army attempted any operations.
-Although urged by his Russian ally to continue the campaign, the Marquess of Wellington refused to do so as long as the bad weather persisted.
+Although urged by his Russian ally to continue the campaign, Field Marshal Arthur Wellesley, 1st Marquess of Wellington refused to do so as long as the bad weather persisted.
 He pointed out that ordering his army to march in heavy rains would be "a useless waste of men".
 The static situation continued until mid-February 1814.
 Obeying orders from Emperor Napoleon, Marshal Soult sent two infantry divisions and half his cavalry to the campaign in northeast France.
 Soult tried to motivate the local French civilians to start guerrilla warfare against the Allied army.
 This effort failed and Allied troops moved about in relative security within occupied French territory.

 Soult anticipated that Wellington might try to besiege Bayonne by crossing the Adour River upstream (east) of the city.
 To prevent this move, the French marshal posted three divisions on the north bank of the Adour between Bayonne and Port-de-Lanne.
 With four additional divisions, Soult held the line of the Joyeuse River, which runs south to north.
 A line of cavalry outposts connected the divisions on the Joyeuse to the French-held fortress of Saint-Jean-Pied-de-Port in the foothills of the Pyrenees.
 Soult's headquarters were located at Peyrehorade.
 In fact, Wellington had no intention of crossing the Adour upstream from Bayonne.
 Instead, he planned to move two corps to the east in order to draw Soult away from Bayonne.
 With Soult's main army out of the way, the corps of John Hope would lay siege to Bayonne.
 Wellington began moving his cavalry regiments from their winter pastures in Spain to the front.

 By 14 February 1814, the weather cleared and Wellington's troops began moving east, prompting the French to fall back behind the Bidouze River.
 The next day, Rowland Hill's corps defeated a French division at the Battle of Garris.
 On 16 February, Wellington's other corps under William Beresford began moving east.
 Between his two corps, Wellington's army numbered 42,000 infantry and 3,000 cavalry.
 After sending the division of Louis Jean Nicolas Abbé to reinforce the garrison of Bayonne, raising its strength to 14,000 men, Soult's field army counted 32,000 infantry and 3,800 cavalry.
 On 19 February, Wellington rode back to Saint-Jean-de-Luz to see how the plans for his next operation were proceeding.